 While using form WH-347 is optional, submitting the required payroll information is mandatory.
 By using this form, federal contractors and subcontractors can be sure that they are submitting everything they need to under the law.
 You can fill it out online, download it and print it for your records.

 Although this form is intended to make it much easier and convenient for contractors to comply with the law, the form itself can be challenging to understand.
-The following steps can help you understand the correctly complete Form WH-347.
+The following steps can help you understand and correctly complete Form WH-347.

 Filling out the header of Form WH-347